 - They touch a herpes sore and then touch their own genitals.

 - Their genitals touch the skin in the genital area of someone who is infected (even if there are no sores).

 Genital herpes can spread even if there are no sores because the virus is still in the body.
-The virus sometimes "sheds" in the skin near the genitals.
-When the virus is shedding, it can infect another person.
+The virus can be in the skin near the genitals and infect another person during sexual contact.